Table of Contents

 God gave mankind the ability to create and enjoy music.
 Praise is an important part of worship and musical instruments were used for worship in the Bible (1 Chronicles 15:16; 2 Chronicles 5:13; Nehemiah 12:36; Isaiah 38:20; Amos 6:5; Habakkuk 3:19).
 The book of Psalms especially presents many references to the use of musical instruments in praising God:

 Hand drums (tambourine, timbrel or tabret) were apparently NOT employed in the sanctuary service, but were used in festivals and celebrations outside of the Sanctuary (1 Samuel 10:5-6; Job 17:6; Job 21:11-14; Psalm 81:2; Isaiah 24:8; Jeremiah 31:4).

-(1) The psalms in the OT that were sung and accompanied by musical instruments (2) The hymns that were praises to God, composed by individuals and sung by a whole group.
-(3) The spiritual songs that were of a more general and meditative nature, with or without musical instruments (Matthew 26:30; Acts 4:24–30; 1 Cor.
-14:26; James 5:13; Colossians 3:16).
+(1) The psalms in the Old Testament that were sung and accompanied by musical instruments.
+(2) The hymns that were praises to God, composed by individuals and sung by a whole group.
+(3) The spiritual songs that were of a more general and meditative nature, with or without musical instruments (Matthew 26:30; Acts 4:24–30; 1 Corinthians 14:26; James 5:13; Colossians 3:16).

 Check out our Bible Answers page for more information on a variety of topics.